|Ashley Bissenas & Jamie Warner

 Welcome to the Dermatology Interest Group!

-The Dermatology Interest Group (DIG) at UF is a student organization which recognizes dermatology as a broad, challenging and exciting medical specialty.
+The Dermatology Interest Group (DIG) at UF is a student organization that recognizes dermatology as a broad, challenging, and exciting medical specialty.
 The missions of DIG at UF are:

 - To promote student interest in dermatology

 - To provide opportunities for student exposure to dermatology

 - To foster a sense of community between students interested in dermatology

 - To identify opportunities for and promote student involvement in dermatology research

 - To enact outreach programs that increase awareness of various skin diseases as well as preventive measures to protect against skin disease in the UF and Gainesville communities